Tips to Save You Time and Money

 So You'll Know:

-- Pet Policy: Dogs are welcome in all outdoor areas of the Park.
+- Pet Policy: Pets are welcome in all outdoor areas of the Park.
 Just keep them on a leash and clean up after them.
-Be prepared to hike and get some exercise with your pooch!
+Be prepared to hike and get some exercise with your 4-legged friend!

 - Strollers are not recommended on any of the trails.
-Rent a kid carrier backpack for the day for only $8.
+Rent a kid carrier backpack (rated to 40 lbs.) for the day for only $8.

 - No walking or biking is allowed on the road up the mountain because it’s curvy and narrow.
 Please observe the posted speed limit—15MPH—and drive safely.